doctorR2015/WeiREN.github.io/_pages/about.md

 Dr. Wei REN is Postdoc Fellow at Department of Computer Science, City University of Hong Kong.

 Dr. Wei REN received a B.S. degree in  Measurement, Control Technology and Instruments from Tsinghua University (THU), Beijing, China, in July, 2015.
-He received a PhD degree in Information and Communication Engineering from Beijing Institute of Technology supervised by [Prof. Quanhua Liu] (https://radar.bit.edu.cn/szdw/jsfc/gjjrc/7a076c3d6a0042279d6804ed128e9c8b.htm) and [Prof. Erke Mao] (https://radar.bit.edu.cn/szdw/jsfc/ys/0ece10fa1a6f42cab3b578385a295524.htm) in Dec., 2021.
-He was also a visiting PhD student with Department of Electrical Engineering and Computer Science, The University of Tennessee, Knoxville (UTK) from 2019 to 2020, supervised by [Prof. Aly E. Fathy] (https://microwave.utk.edu/people/aly-fathy/).
+He received a PhD degree in Information and Communication Engineering from Beijing Institute of Technology supervised by [Prof. Quanhua Liu](https://radar.bit.edu.cn/szdw/jsfc/gjjrc/7a076c3d6a0042279d6804ed128e9c8b.htm) and [Prof. Erke Mao](https://radar.bit.edu.cn/szdw/jsfc/ys/0ece10fa1a6f42cab3b578385a295524.htm) in Dec., 2021.
+He was also a visiting PhD student with Department of Electrical Engineering and Computer Science, The University of Tennessee, Knoxville (UTK) from 2019 to 2020, supervised by [Prof. Aly E. Fathy](https://microwave.utk.edu/people/aly-fathy/).

 A data-driven personal website
 ======